hiromichinomata/hiromichinomata/README.md

-* There's More Than One Way To Do It.
+* There's more than one way to do it
 * Done is better than perfect